 Dr. Butkiewicz will teach and see patients in the Summit, NJ office.
 She will also serve as the medical director at the Overlook Medical Center residency practice, focusing on the Patient-Centered Medical Home and ensuring high-quality clinical care as part of the Atlantic Accountable Care Organization (ACO) practice continuum.
 Dr. Butkiewicz is excited to be a part of Atlantic Health System’s leadership in health care reform, establishing an ACO to provide consistent, high-quality medical care to New Jersey’s diverse communities.

-Dr. Green is an associate director of Overlook Family Medicine Residency Program, the behavioral sciences director at Overlook Medical Center and Clinical Assistant Professor of Family and Community Medicine at Sidney Kimmel Medical College at Thomas Jefferson University.
-He obtained his BA from City College of New York, a MSW from Yeshiva University School of Social Work, NY, an MA in Psychology from Hunter College, NY, and a Doctorate in Medical Humanities from Drew University in Madison, NJ.
+Dr. Green is an associate director of Overlook Family Medicine Residency Program, the behavioral sciences director at Overlook Medical Center and clinical assistant professor of family and community medicine at Sidney Kimmel Medical College at Thomas Jefferson University.
+He obtained his BA from City College of New York, his MSW from Yeshiva University School of Social Work, an MA in psychology from Hunter College, and a doctorate in edical humanities from Drew University.

 Dr. Green has helped develop hospital and community programs addressing tobacco use, domestic violence, bioethics and palliative care, and childhood bullying.
-He is a consultant to the Overlook Palliative Care Program and a member of its Bioethics Committee.
+He is a member of Overlook Medical Center’s Bioethics Committee.
 He founded and directs a statewide network of groups addressing childhood bullying, chaired New Jersey's Commission on Bullying in Schools and helped develop and obtain passage of the NJ Anti-Bullying Bill of Rights.
-He is an advisor to the NJ School Age Child Care Coalition, and to several state and national organization campaigns addressing childhood bullying and school climate, including United Way, Center for Responsive Schools and Garden State Equality.
-He helped start and was first president of the Board of Directors of Curemenos, a non-profit advocacy organization for underserved women with breast cancer.
-His grant-funded work includes developing a guide for family caregivers, starting a breast cancer training project led by women with breast cancer, the Pathways Women Cancer Teaching Project, and developing patient-led teaching programs in diabetes, chronic pain and Tourette Syndrome, the latter in partnership with the NJ Center for Tourette Syndrome.
-His published work includes several articles in peer-reviewed journals on childhood bullying and patient-centered medical education, as well as book chapters on team-based diabetes care and teaching communication skills to physicians.
+He is a leader of United Way’s NJ School Health and Climate Coalition and an advisor to several campaigns addressing childhood bullying and school climate, and LGBT issues, including at Center for Responsive Schools, and Garden State Equality.
+He was first president of the Board of Directors of Curemenos, a non-profit advocacy organization for underserved women with breast cancer.
+His grant-funded work includes development of a guide for family caregivers, starting a breast cancer training project led by women with breast cancer (Pathways Women Cancer Teaching Project), and developing patient-led teaching programs in diabetes, chronic pain, and Tourette Syndrome, the latter in partnership with NJ Center for Tourette Syndrome.

 In 2007, he received the American Cancer Society's Jody A. Morrow Humanitarian Award, and in 2011 was designated by the National Association of Social Workers as NJ Social Worker of the Year.
-His publications include an edited volume of the writings of Overlook Family Medicine founder Donald F. Kent, MD, PhD; professional articles and three novels.
+His publications include an edited volume of the writings of Overlook Family Medicine founder Donald F. Kent, MD, PhD; professional articles - including on childhood bullying, and patient-centered medical education, as well as book chapters on team-based diabetes care, and teaching communication skills to physicians, and three novels.
 Before coming to Overlook Medical Center, Dr. Green held a variety of social work and psychologist positions in New York, including as a psychiatric social work supervisor at Bellevue Psychiatric Hospital, and had a private practice in marital and family therapy in New York.

 Amy Gruber, MD